wdbo/webdocbook/README.md

         $ composer create-project wdbo/webdocbook your/path/to/docbook 2.* --no-dev

-3. Configure a virtual-host on your web-server to point to the `www/` directory of your DocBook installation.
+3. Configure a virtual-host on your web-server to point to the `www/` directory of your WebDocBook installation.

 4. Browse to your new virtual-host and fix the boot errors if there are any.

 That's it!
-Your DocBook is ready!
+Your WebDocBook is ready!

 To begin, you can copy or link some of your contents in the `www/` directory of your installation.